Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     3. Empty, in which case the program will try to find an implementation with the name "DefaultProcessor" in the `io.vantiq.objectRecognition.neuralNet` package.
 This implementation is not provided, and must be written by the user.
+*   threshold: Optional.
+Defaults to 0.5 if not specified, or if invalid.
+There are two ways to specify this value:
+    1. The value can be a number between 0 and 1 (i.e. 0.4, or 0.2, etc...)
+    2. The value can be a number between 0 and 100 (i.e. 40, or 20, etc...)

 ## Messages from the Source<a name="msgFormat" id="msgFormat"></a>